ICUsec-lab/ReachRecon/README.md

 Convert web URLs to subdomains:
     python3 ReachRecon.py -cs -f urls.txt

-👨‍💻 Built by ICUSec – Ethical Hacker in training on a mission to be king of hackers 👑
+👨‍💻 Built by Neftali – Ethical Hacker in training on a mission to be king of hackers 👑

 📌 Pro tip:
 ------------